-A district that meets the financial hardship criteria in Section 1859.81 is eligible for the following:
+A district that meets the financial hardship criteria in Section 1859.81, with the exception of those projects requesting an Overcrowding Relief Grant pursuant to Section 1859.180, is eligible for the following:

-- (a) A separate apportionment for district-owned site acquisition cost authorized by Section 1859.74.5 when all the following are met: - (1) The district has eligibility for new construction grants that equal at least 50 percent of the CDE master plan capacity of the site. - (2) All the criteria in Section 1859.74.5(a)(1) through (1)(7) are met. - (b) If the conditions in (a) are met, the Board will apportion one half of the value of the district-owned site as determined in Section 1859.74.5(b).
+- (a) A separate apportionment for district-owned site acquisition cost authorized by Section 1859.74.5 when all the following are met: - (1) The district has eligibility for new construction grants that equal at least 50 percent of the CDE master plan capacity of the site. - (2) All the criteria in Section 1859.74.5(a)(1) through (a)(7) are met. - (b) If the conditions in (a) are met, the Board will apportion one half of the value of the district-owned site as determined in Section 1859.74.5(b).